CSSB Centre for Structural Systems Biology

 7. Workshops on acquisition and processing software can be found here:

-The Multi-User cryoEM facility is holding the fourth cryoEM full-day workshop this year between September 4th to 15th, 2023.
+The Multi-User cryoEM facility is holding the sixth cryoEM full-day workshop this year between February 10th and 21st, 2025.
 The workshop targets M.Sc students in Life Sciences as well as beginners in the cryo-EM field and provides an overview of the different modalities of electron cryo-microscopy from single particle analysis (cryo-SPA) to tomography (cryo-ET).
 Participants will gain knowledge of microscope hardware, sample preparation techniques, image formation, and various modes of scope operation.
 An integral part of the course are (live) demonstrations on the microscopes and a hands-on introduction to image processing for SPA utilizing cryoSPARC.
 The course will finish with research talks from PhDs and Postdocs, and M.Sc. students will present a cryoEM or cryoET paper.
 After successful completion of this course, participants will be able to explain the modalities cryo-SPA and cryo-tomography and evaluate a standard SPA data set from micrographs to a 3D model.
 More details to follow.

-Organizers: Carolin Seuring, Ulrike Laugks, Cornelia Cazey and Kay Grünewald
+Organizers: Carolin Seuring, Ulrike Laugks, Cornelia Cazey, Katharina Jungnickel and Kay Grünewald

 Research